Zemmoa

-Zemmoa is the stage name, a Mexican singer-songwriter and musical artist.
+Zemmoa Becerril Silva is a Mexican singer-songwriter and actress.
 She is known for her song Mi Amor Soy Yo featuring Tessa Ía and Trans-X that went viral on Spotify in 2021.

 Life and career

-1986-2005: Early life
+1986–2005: Early life

 She is the daughter of Rodolfo Becerril Straffon.
 Her father was a Mexican politician and professor at the Polytechnic University of the State of Morelos.
 Zemmoa's stage name derives from the French "C'est moi" which means "it's me".
 She had her musical debut during Paris Hilton's first visit to Mexico City in 2005.

 She grew up surrounded by classical music.
 Her grandmother was a piano teacher at the Conservatorio Nacional de Música (Mexico); her grandfather, Jesús Silva, was a guitarist, a colleague of maestro Andrés Segovia and with a scholarship named in her honor at Virginia Commonwealth University in the United States.
 Zemmoa mentioned other transgender artists such as Honey Dijon and Wendy Carlos as her influences when she started in music as a self-taught person.